deckhouse/virtualization/docs/USER_GUIDE.md

 ### Consistent snapshots

-Snapshots can be consistent or inconsistent, which is determined by the `requiredConsistency` parameter.
-By default, the `requiredConsistency` parameter is set to `true`, which requires a consistent snapshot.
+Snapshots can be consistent or inconsistent; this is controlled by the `requiredConsistency` parameter.
+By default, `requiredConsistency` is set to `true`, which means a consistent snapshot is required.

 A consistent snapshot guarantees a consistent and complete state of the virtual machine's disks.
 Such a snapshot can be created when one of the following conditions is met:

 - The virtual machine is turned off.
 - [`qemu-guest-agent`](#guest-os-agent) is installed in the guest system, which temporarily suspends the file system at the time the snapshot is created to ensure its consistency.

-QEMU Guest Agent supports hooks scripts that allow you to prepare applications for snapshot creation without stopping services, ensuring application-level consistency.
+QEMU Guest Agent supports hook scripts that allow you to prepare applications for snapshot creation without stopping services, ensuring application-level consistency.
 For more information on configuring hooks scripts, see the [Guest OS agent](#guest-os-agent) section.

-An inconsistent snapshot may not reflect the consistent state of the virtual machine's disks and its components.
+An inconsistent snapshot may not reflect a consistent state of the virtual machine's disks and its components.
 Such a snapshot is created in the following cases:

-- The VM is running, and `qemu-guest-agent` is not installed or running in the guest OS.
+- The VM is running, and `qemu-guest-agent` is not installed or not running in the guest OS.
-- The VM is running, and `qemu-guest-agent` is not installed in the guest OS, but the snapshot manifest specifies the `requiredConsistency: false` parameter, and you want to avoid suspending the file system.
+- The snapshot manifest explicitly specifies the `requiredConsistency: false` parameter, and you want to avoid suspending the file system.

 {{< alert level="warning" >}}
-When restoring from such an image, problems with file system integrity may occur, as the data state may be inconsistent.
+When restoring from such a snapshot, file system integrity issues may occur, as the data state may be inconsistent.
 {{< /alert >}}

 ### Creating disk snapshots